NetickNetworking/NetickDocumentation/articles/remote-procedure-calls-rpcs.md

 ```

 > [!WARNING]
-> RPCs are not called on restimulated ticks.
+> RPCs are not called on resimulated ticks.
 > [!WARNING]
 > By default all RPCs are unreliable.